 Many people desire the combination of 4-pot vented Metro brakes and ten inch wheels.
 The Metro disc setup will not fit under ten inch wheels.
 It is possible to adapt the setup to fit; this involves turning down the brake discs from 8.4 in to 7.9 in, machining metal off the caliper, and re-drilling the caliper mounting holes in the hub.

-The last two operations above are not safe, and the overwhelming majority of specialist advise against this option.
-Due to production tolerances in the caliper castings, no-one knows exactly how much metal will be left on the caliper to dissipate heat and keep the fluid in, and it takes considerable expertise to safely modify castings such as the wheel hubs.
+The last two operations above are not safe, and the overwhelming majority of specialists advise against this option.
+Due to production tolerances in the caliper castings, no one knows exactly how much metal will be left on the caliper to dissipate heat and keep the fluid in, and it takes considerable expertise to safely modify castings such as the wheel hubs.
 Don't take this option.

-Use the driveshafts that are fitted to your Mini, of if you prefer, upgrade to pot-joint or Hardy-Spicer driveshafts, or thicker Cooper S or Special Tuning driveshafts for mre demanding uses.
+Use the driveshafts that are fitted to your Mini, of if you prefer, upgrade to pot-joint or Hardy-Spicer driveshafts, or thicker Cooper S or Special Tuning driveshafts for more demanding uses.
 Metro driveshafts are too long and will not fit.

 Choosing a brake setup